Environmental incident response

 A - Full compliance

-Full compliance with all relevant plan rules, regulations and national environmental standards.
+Full compliance with all relevant consent conditions, plan rules, regulations and national environmental standards.

 B - Low risk non-compliance

-Compliance with most of the relevant plan rules, regulations and national environmental standards.
+Compliance with most of the relevant consent conditions, plan rules, regulations and national environmental standards.
 Carries a low risk of adverse environmental effects.

 C - Moderate non-compliance

-Non-compliance with some of the plan rules, relevant regulations and national environmental standards.
+Non-compliance with some of the relevant consent conditions, plan rules, regulations and national environmental standards.
 Some environmental consequence.

 D - Significant non-compliance

-Non-compliance with many of the relevant plan rules, regulations and national environmental standards.
+Non-compliance with many of the relevant consent conditions, plan rules, regulations and national environmental standards.
 Significant environmental consequence.